Evelyn’s Park with Alice in Wonderland Mad Hatter Tea Party

-This 24-foot sculpture created by artist Bridgette Mongeon must be seen to be believed!
+This 24-foot sculpture by artist Bridgette Mongeon in Evelyn’s Park must be seen to be believed!
 Seeing all of it may take some time, effort, and dedicated sleuthing on the part of visitors.
 The reason for this is because, in addition to the sizeable ten-foot table as well as eight to nine-foot tall sculptures readily visible, there are 150 other small characters to be discovered in various places.
-Some of them are hidden in plain sight while others may be under the table and less easily seen.
+Some of them hide in plain sight while others may be under the table and less easily seen.

 Evelyn Rubenstein Memorial Garden

 We can all thank the Rubenstein brothers Jerry and Maury for purchasing the five acres of land that used to be the almost century-old Teas Nursery.
 They then donated it to the City of Bellaire to be utilized as a park.
 This park bears the name of their mother Evelyn.
 I plan to show more of Evelyn’s Park in another post.

 Artist Bridgette Mongeon

 What truly makes this portion of the park special is the “Move One Place On” sculpture fashioned after the Mad Hatter tea party scene from Alice’s Adventures in Wonderland book by Lewis Carroll.
 It took the artist Bridgette Mongeon 14 months to create this sculpture.
 Part of it involved 3-D printing.
 Watch the video below to learn more about her creative process and what it entailed.

 The first time we visited Evelyn’s Park was to see this sculpture titled “Move One Place On,” but it had not yet been delivered.
 It obviously took some effort to move this 6,000-pound sculpture down the road and install it in place.
 That must have been something to see!